White logo on a light background showing a stylized fuel nozzle to the left of the words "FuelResults" in a modern font.

 Those three spots are the most valuable real estate in local marketing.
 They’re above the ads.
 They’re above the organic search results.
 And they go to the restaurants Google has determined are the most relevant, most reputable, and most complete in their local area.

 Local SEO is the system that gets you into those three spots—and keeps you there.
+And if a competitor with fewer reviews keeps beating you to them, here is why they have a higher Google Maps ranking.

 Why This Matters More Than Ever in 2026